 - The first means by which L. pneumophila acquires iron is through the Fe3+-chelating activity of a siderophore, the most common factor for iron acquisition and promoting lung infection.

-- Immunity to disease is primarily cell mediated, with humoral immunity playing a minor role.
+- Immunity to a disease is primarily cell-mediated, with humoral immunity playing a minor role.

 - The bacteria are not killed until sensitized helper T cells (TH1 cells) activate the parasitized macrophages.
 Production of interferon-γ is critical for elimination of Legionella